i-redbyte/asm_macos_way/README.md

 Watching how to work with assembler in MacOs
 ======
-triangles - simple console output
+triangle - simple console output